BaseCase/trying_out_test_double/README.md

 * I have no idea how I'd improve this (e.g. I don't like sinon's way any better) but I want all my tests to end with an assertion (in my case chai's `expect`).
-When I'm calling `verify` I wish I could hook that up to real assertions in a way that wasn't too clunky.
+When I'm calling `verify` I wish I could hook that up to real assertions in a way that wasn't too clunky. *(**UPDATE**: As @jasonkarns points out in [#1], `sinon-chai` is the way you get nice assertions on sinon doubles, so an equivalent (separate) library would make sense for testdouble.
+I may look into this :) )*

 ### Stuff I didn't try
 * Stubbing with different responses to specific args
 * built-in or custom matchers

-### possible bug?
+### possible bug? (nope!)
+*(UPDATE: Per a Twitter convo, this is not a bug.
+The `verify` function prints the name of the double being verified, not its argument.
+I open [an issue](https://github.com/testdouble/testdouble.js/issues/21) to discuss a possible improvement there.)*

 The docs say I should be able to name my td objects and get that name back in error messages, but when I do

 ```javascript
 var bob = td.create('bob');